Arabic: Status in the Arab world vis-à-vis other languages

-With the sole example of Medieval linguist Abu Hayyan al-Gharnati – who, while a scholar of the Arabic language, was not ethnically Arab – Medieval scholars of the Arabic language made no efforts at studying comparative linguistics, considering all other languages inferior.
+With the sole exception of medieval linguist Abu Hayyan al-Gharnati – who, while a scholar of the Arabic language, was not ethnically Arab – medieval scholars of the Arabic language made no efforts at studying comparative linguistics, considering all other languages inferior.

 In modern times, the educated upper classes in the Arab world have taken a nearly opposite view.
 Yasir Suleiman wrote in 2011 that "studying and knowing English or French in most of the Middle East and North Africa have become a badge of sophistication and modernity and ... feigning, or asserting, weakness or lack of facility in Arabic is sometimes paraded as a sign of status, class, and perversely, even education through a mélange of code-switching practises."

 As a foreign language

 Arabic has been taught worldwide in many elementary and secondary schools, especially Muslim schools.
 Universities around the world have classes that teach Arabic as part of their foreign languages, Middle Eastern studies, and religious studies courses.
 Arabic language schools exist to assist students to learn Arabic outside the academic world.
 There are many Arabic language schools in the Arab world and other Muslim countries.
 Because the Quran is written in Arabic and all Islamic terms are in Arabic, millions of Muslims (both Arab and non-Arab) study the language.

-Software and books with tapes are also important part of Arabic learning, as many of Arabic learners may live in places where there are no academic or Arabic language school classes available.
+Software and books with tapes are an important part of Arabic learning, as many of Arabic learners may live in places where there are no academic or Arabic language school classes available.
 Radio series of Arabic language classes are also provided from some radio stations.
 A number of websites on the Internet provide online classes for all levels as a means of distance education; most teach Modern Standard Arabic, but some teach regional varieties from numerous countries.